loopingz/aws-smtp-relay/README.md

                 /smtpRelay/smtpPassword
 ```

-"/smtpRelay" can be changed with -ssmP
+"/smtpRelay" can be changed with -ssmP/--ssmPrefix

 smtpOverride allows you to point it to a mail catcher such as [MailHog](https://github.com/mailhog/MailHog/) to disable outbound email